 • Immersive Design: Furthermore, aside from the Intel Iris Xe graphics, the devices should have thin bezels and an FHD touch display with a real estate ranging from 12 to 15 inches to make screen time more immersive and enjoyable.

-• Wi-Fi Standard: These laptops should be based on the Wi-Fi 6 standard to deliver three times faster wireless internet connection speed.
+• Wi-Fi Standard: These laptops should be based at least on the Wi-Fi 6 standard to deliver at least three times faster wireless internet connection speed.

 • Responsiveness: Another Key Experience Indicator of Intel Evo is responsiveness.
 The laptop should wake up from idle in less than a second, and it should be 40 percent more responsive than two-year-old laptops.